xiix0/scam/README.md

-You will always have good luck in your personal affairs.
+You are going to have a new love affair.